-If a late balancing corporate tax entity makes this choice and it has a debit balance in its franking account on 30 June 2014, then it will be required to lodge a Franking account tax return 2014 to account for this FDT liability, on or before 31 July 2014.
-This same entity will also be required to lodge a subsequent franking account tax return within one month after the end of its income year if it has to:
+If a late balancing corporate tax entity makes this choice and it has a debit balance in its franking account on 30 June 2023, it must lodge a Franking account tax return 2023 to account for this FDT liability, on or before 31 July 2023.

+It must also lodge a subsequent Franking account tax return within one month after the end of its income year if it has to:

-- account for any OFT liability, or - notify any significant variation in its benchmark franking percentage between franking periods.
+- · account for any OFT liability, or - notify any significant variation in its benchmark franking percentage between franking periods.

 The OFT liability, if any, must be paid by the last day of the month immediately following the end of the income year.
-For more information on OFT and the disclosure obligation, see Over-franking tax on page 8 and Significant variation in benchmark franking percentage on page 9, section C.